-During the battle, American and Filipino soldiers of General Douglas MacArthur’s United States Army Forces in the Far East (USAFFE) held out for four months against the Imperial Japanese Army, while every other island and nation in the Pacific and Southeast Asia fell to the Japanese.
-By March 1942, Japan controlled all of the Western Pacific except the Philippines.
+During the battle, American and Filipino soldiers of General Douglas MacArthur’s United States Army Forces in the Far East (USAFFE) held out for four months against the Imperial Japanese Army, while every other island and nation in the Pacific and Southeast Asia fell.
+By March 1942, Japan controlled everything within the Western Pacific besides the Philippines.

-MacArthur’s plan was to hold his ground on the Bataan Peninsula and Corregidor Island in the Philippines until the Navy could bring reinforcements and supplies from the United States.
-Once the reinforcements arrived, he planned to attack north from Bataan, defeat the Japanese Army, and push onward to the Japanese islands and victory.
+MacArthur planed to hold his ground on the Bataan Peninsula and Corregidor Island in the Philippines until the Navy could bring reinforcements and supplies from the United States.
+Once the reinforcements arrived, he would attack north from Bataan, defeat the Japanese Army, and push onward to the Japanese islands and victory.
 But with the Navy decimated by attacks on Pearl Harbor, Hawaii, there were no ships capable of delivering reinforcements to Bataan.

-The Japanese navy blockaded Bataan and nearby Corregidor, preventing any food, ammunition or medicine from reaching U.S. troops.
-For months, the troops on Bataan lived on half rations in the tropical jungle.
+The Japanese navy blockaded Bataan and nearby Corregidor, preventing any food, ammunition, or medicine from reaching U.S. troops.
+For months, the troops on Bataan lived on half-rations in the tropical jungle.
 Nevertheless, they fought back Japanese attacks and defeated the Japanese army at battles along the Bataan defense line and the rugged coastline of the peninsula.
-But without supplies they could barely hold out.
+But without supplies, they couldn’t hold out for long.

 By April 1942, many troops had lost as much as 30 percent of their body weight.
-As medical supplies ran out, malaria, dysentery and other tropical diseases ravaged their ranks and 10,000 men were confined to the two open-air jungle hospitals for wounds and illnesses.
-Less than half of the remaining forces could be considered “combat effective”—defined as a man who could walk 100 yards without staggering and still have enough strength left to fire his weapon.
+As medical supplies ran out, malaria, dysentery and other tropical diseases ravaged Allied ranks, confining 10,000 men to the two open-air jungle hospitals for wounds and illnesses.
+Less than half of the remaining forces could be considered “combat effective” — defined as a man who could walk 100 yards without staggering and still have enough strength left to fire his weapon.

-Once the surrender went into effect, the Japanese rounded up the Allied troops, gathering them into groups of 100 on the only paved road running down the Bataan Peninsula.
-The Japanese assigned four guards to each group and began marching the prisoners—lined up four abreast—north toward Camp O’Donnell in Tarlac province, 65 miles away.
+Once the surrender went into effect, the Japanese rounded up the Allied troops, gathering them into groups of 100 on the only paved road.
+The Japanese assigned four guards to each group and began marching the prisoners — lined up four abreast — north toward Camp O’Donnell in Tarlac province, 65 miles away.

-As the emaciated men proceeded up the highway in the blistering heat, the Japanese guards summarily shot or bayoneted any man who fell, attempted to escape or stopped to quench his thirst at a roadside spigot or puddle.
+As the emaciated men proceeded up the highway in the blistering heat, the Japanese guards summarily shot or bayoneted anyone who fell, attempted to escape, or stopped to quench his thirst at a roadside spigot or puddle.
 The men were given little water or food during the march, which took about five days for each group to complete.

-The guards also chased off, bayoneted or shot any Filipino civilian who tried to give water or bits of food to the passing lines of prisoners.
-At various points along the route of the march, they singled out prisoners, sometimes in groups, tied them to trees or fences and shot them to death as examples to the others.
-The Japanese killed between 7,000 and 10,000 men on the Death March—they kept no records and no one knows the exact number.
-If a man fell, it was certain death unless another could pick him up and support him.
+The guards also chased off or killed any Filipino civilian who tried to give water or bits of food to the passing lines of prisoners.
+At various points along the route of the march, they singled out individuals or groups of prisoners, tied them to trees or fences, and shot them as examples to the others.
+The Japanese killed between 7,000 and 10,000 men during the Death March — they kept no records, so the exact numbers remain unknown.

-When they got to Camp O’Donnell, prison conditions were even worse.
-The facility was a former Philippine army camp designed to accommodate about 10,000 men, but the Japanese crammed 60,000 Death March survivors into the camp.
+When the prisoners got to Camp O’Donnell, the conditions were even worse.
+The facility was a former Philippine army camp - it was designed to accommodate about 10,000 men, but the Japanese crammed 60,000 Bataan Death March survivors into the camp.

-There was little running water, sparse food, no medical care and only narrow trenches along the sides of the camp for sanitation.
+There was little running water, sparse food, no medical care, and nothing but narrow trenches along the sides of the camp for sanitation.
 The heat was intolerable.
 Flies rose out of the latrines and covered the prisoner’s food.
-Malaria, dysentery, beriberi and a host of other diseases swept through the crowds of men and they began dying at the rate of 400 a day.
+Malaria, dysentery, beriberi, and a host of other diseases swept through the crowds of prisoners who died at a rate of 400 men per day.
 Conditions were so dire that by July 1942, the Japanese replaced the camp’s commander, moved the American prisoners to a camp in Cabanatuan, and paroled the Filipino prisoners.

 From September through December 1942, the Japanese gradually paroled the Filipino soldiers to their families and the mayors of their hometowns, who were held personally responsible for each man’s conduct.
 To be paroled, a soldier had to be well enough to walk and had to sign an oath he would not participate in guerrilla activity.
-Anyone who was too sick to walk was held in camp until he got well or died.
-By the time Camp O’Donnell closed in January 1943 after eight months of operation, 26,000 of the 50,000 Filipino POWs had died.
+Anyone who was too sick to walk was held in camp until he either recovered or died.
+By the time Camp O’Donnell closed in January 1943, 26,000 of the 50,000 Filipino POWs had died.

 The Americans fared no better.
-Conditions in Cabanatuan were marginally better than Camp O’Donnell and doctors were able to somewhat stem the disease and death rate.
-However, as U.S. forces pulled closer to the Philippines in 1944, the Japanese decided to evacuate the American prisoners to Japan and Manchuria to use them as slave laborers in Japanese factories and coal mines.
+Conditions in Cabanatuan were marginally better than those in Camp O’Donnell, and doctors were able to somewhat stem the disease and death rate.
+However, as U.S. forces pulled closer to the Philippines in 1944, the Japanese decided to evacuate the American prisoners to Japan and Manchuria to work as slave laborers in Japanese factories and coal mines.

-Thousands of men were crammed into the dark holds of cargo ships so tightly they couldn’t sit or lay down.
-Again, food and water were scarce and the heat in the closed holds of the ships was unbearable.
-Men suffocated standing up.
+Thousands of men were crammed into the dark holds of cargo ships, so tightly that they couldn’t sit or lay down.
+Food and water were scarce and the heat in the closed holds of the ships was unbearable, suffocating many.
 In some cases, the guards wouldn’t even let the dead bodies be removed from the holds.
-The Japanese ships were unmarked and some of them were attacked by American planes and submarines.
+The Japanese ships were unmarked, and a few of them were attacked by American planes and submarines.

-Surviving the trip was no guarantee of an easier existence, though.
+Surviving the trip to Japan was no guarantee of an easier existence, though.
 More prisoners died of malnutrition and exposure after the journey.
-When the Army liberated the Bataan prisoners of war, two-thirds of the American prisoners had died in Japanese custody.
+And by the time the Army liberated the Bataan prisoners of war, two-thirds of the American prisoners had died in Japanese custody.

 —Ashley N. McCall-Washington is a former public affairs specialist for the Army.
 This story originally appeared in the Fall 2015 issue of On Patrol, the magazine of the USO.